signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="HighPerformanceRealTimePerformance"><a/>
 ### High Performance and Real-Time Peformance

-There are a number of complex factors involved in real-time performance and high capacity operation.
+There are a number of complex factors involved in high performance and/or real-time performance, depending on the application.
 For detailed coverage see section 5, High Capacity Operation, in <a href="https://bit.ly/2UZXoaW" target="_blank">SigSRF Software Documentation</a>.

-Here is a summary of important points in achieving and sustaining real-time performance:
+Here is a summary of important points in achieving and sustaining maximum performance:

 1. First and foremost, hyperthreading should be avoided and each packet/media thread should be assigned to one (1) physical core.
 The pktlib DSConfigMediaService() API takes appropriate measures to ensure this is the case, and the <a href="https://en.wikipedia.org/wiki/Htop" target="_blank">htop utility</a> can be used to verify during run-time operation (this is fully explained in section 5, High Capacity Operation, in <a href="https://bit.ly/2UZXoaW" target="_blank">SigSRF Software Documentation</a>).
 For DSConfigMediaService() usage see StartPacketMediaThreads() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin source code</a>.